-- For good practice, our interview panel includes at least one member who has completed safer recruitment training, - · that we always follow up gaps in previous employment, - that we always require specific references from employers for the last 5 years - that for all posts, paid and voluntary, the appropriate Disclosure and Barring Service (DBS) information has been received. - In addition to obtaining the DBS certificate, anyone who is employed to teach will undergo an additional check to ensure that they are not prohibited from teaching. - We consider carrying out online checks for shortlisted candidates and have updated our Safer Recruitment Policy to reflect this.
+- For good practice, our interview panel includes at least one member who has completed safer recruitment training, - that we always follow up gaps in previous employment, - that we always require specific references from employers for the last 5 years - that for all posts, paid and voluntary, the appropriate Disclosure and Barring Service (DBS) information has been received. - In addition to obtaining the DBS certificate, anyone who is employed to teach will undergo an additional check to ensure that they are not prohibited from teaching. - We consider carrying out online checks for shortlisted candidates and have updated our Safer Recruitment Policy to reflect this.
+This may help identify any incidents or issues that have happened, and are publicly available online, which the school or college might want to explore with the applicant at interview.
+Schools and colleges should inform shortlisted candidates that online searches may be done as part of due diligence checks.